 Curriculum and Instruction Concentration

-The M.Ed. in Curriculum & Instruction concentration is designed to provide students with in-depth study of curriculum and instruction, contemporary issues, a critical perspective for evaluating these and future developments, and to empower students as advocates for best practice in education.
-The M.Ed. in Curriculum & Instruction offers a number of strands including reading specialist and special education as well as elementary and secondary focuses.
+The M.Ed. in Curriculum and Instruction concentration is designed to provide students with in-depth study of curriculum and instruction, contemporary issues, a critical perspective for evaluating these and future developments, and to empower students as advocates for best practice in education.
+The M.Ed. in Curriculum and Instruction offers a number of strands including reading specialist and special education as well as elementary and secondary focuses.